ahmeddawod12/Capstone_Course.githup.io/Machine Learning Section2/README.md

 **The subject** for this project to analyze and try to organize the '***Private Column***' to which group it belongs to.

+## 7) Keras-Project.ipynb

+**The subject** for this project to predict any new borrower if he gonna repay its debt or no.